 Cabbage is formed of clusters of thick leaves that come in green, white and purple colors.

-Vegetables in this plant family contain glucosinolate, which gives them a bitter flavor.
+Vegetables in this plant family contain glucosinolates, which give them a bitter flavor.

 Since the Middle Ages, beets have been claimed to be beneficial for health.